theo-armour/agenda/1-health/2024/2024-06-03-pph-gary-report.md

 * Walking: no improvement
 * Continue to experience pain in my right shoulder and wrist due to excessive use
 * Right hand "falls asleep"/paresthesia almost every night
+* left foot: pain and red in the morning
 * Continue to be a fall risk